djzevenbergen/HairSalon/README.md

 * Clone repository from GitHub in terminal or console
 * ensure that C#/.netcore2.2 is installed on your computer
 * in the terminal navigate to the project's root directory
-* the fist_last.sql database should be functional as is
+* the david_zevenbergen.sql database should be functional as is
 * use "dotnet restore HairSalon"
 * to start the application use "dotnet build HairSalon" and "dotnet run HairSalon"